 Conditional applicants

-Boards must ensure that if a Choices participant’s hours of community service or work experience are not sufficient to meet the work activity requirement, the participant is enrolled in additional non-FLSA–covered activities.
+Boards must ensure that if a Choices participant’s hours of community service or work experience are not sufficient to meet the participation activity requirement, the participant is enrolled in additional non-FLSA–covered activities.
 Court-ordered community service is subject to FLSA restrictions unless the participant is a volunteer or a trainee.

 For more information on the FLSA formula, see B-604: Special Provisions Regarding FLSA.

-B-404: Participation Calculation Tool

-To determine the exact number of hours customers need to meet Choices work activity requirements, Boards must ensure that Workforce Solutions Office staff calculate hours at the beginning of each month.
-The Participation Calculation tool assists in determining the number of hours each customer needs daily, weekly and monthly to meet participation.

-Additionally, the Choices Participation Calculation Tool can be used to calculate FLSA required hours, any additional hours needed to meet participation, and the beginning and ending of partial months.

-The Participation Calculation tool will be updated annually to reflect any changes.B-500: Choices Activities
+B-500: Choices Participation Activities

-B-501: Supervising Choices Activities
+B-501: Supervising Choices Participation Activities

-Boards must ensure that Workforce Solutions Office staff supervises all Choices work activities daily.
+Boards must ensure that Workforce Solutions Office staff supervises all Choices participation activities daily.

 Daily supervision means that case managers are accessible daily for Choices participants to discuss progress and obtain additional guidance; it does not mean daily contact with every Choices participant.

-Boards must ensure that Workforce Solutions Office staff enters actual daily participation in each appropriate activity into TWIST, as set forth in.B-502: Other Choices Program Activities
+Boards must only record actual daily participation in any participation activities.
 Boards may use any of the following Choices activities without restriction if the activities can reasonably be expected to assist Choices participants in obtaining and retaining employment:

 Job search and job readiness assistance

-Work experience
+Work experience, if FLSA guidelines are followed

 Community service

-Vocational educational training
+Vocational educational training (for not more than 12 months)

 Job skills training

-More information about the Choices full engagement performance measure can be found in the technical assistance tab of the. located at.

-B502.a: Financial Literacy Training
+B502: Financial Literacy Training

 As provided in Texas Labor Code §302.0027, Boards must ensure that workforce development services include financial literacy training.
 Financial literacy training can include microenterprise services, such as business counseling, financial assistance and technical assistance.